oriolfornes/C2H2-ZF/README.md

   -For human, the number is **62**
 - The total number of C2H2-zf proteins with one or more domains covered by a PDB protein-DNA complex is **19**
   - For human, the number is **11**

-The previous numbers are based on predictions by the PROSITE [zinc finger C2H2 type domain profile](https://prosite.expasy.org/PS50157) and refer to the UniProt reference proteomes of eukaryotes (one protein per gene).

 ### List of protein-DNA complexes of C2H2-zf proteins in the PDB
 1A1F